Erik Lenderman: I/O, Cognitive Psychology & Performance Management

 The Benefits of Staff Recognition

-Performance management requires a powerful and sustained long-term commitment to cultivating the positive characteristic’s of an organization’s team.
+Performance management requires a powerful and sustained commitment to cultivating the positive characteristic’s of an organization’s team.
 Therefore, staff recognition and retention programs are critical for maximizing engagement and performance.
 These programs must consistently strive to re-discover the original purpose for engaging with a project and rewarding behaviors that demonstrate the fulfillment of the company’s objectives.

 Performance Management Requires Long-Term Training